 Olive trees have been in cultivation for more than 6000 years.
-They do best in Mediterranean type climates, where summers are long, hot, and have dry air, and winters are cool and moist.
-Temperature-wise, olives are adapted to USDA zones 8 and above, and can die when temperatures get much below 15°F. Read on for more information about growing indoor olive trees.
+They do best in Mediterranean-type climates, where summers are long, hot, and have dry air, and winters are cool and moist.
+Temperature-wise, olives are adapted to USDA zones 8 and above and can die when temperatures get much below 15°F. Read on for more information about growing indoor olive trees.

 So, can olive trees grow indoors?

 The short answer: Yes, but not indefinitely.

 Olive trees need full sun.
 They will not survive indefinitely indoors, but we can grow an olive tree in a container positioned outside in spring and summer and brought inside for the winter.
 If you live where it gets too cold for outdoor cultivation, you should give it a try.

 What type of container for indoor olive trees?

 Select a container that is lightweight because you will be moving it around.
 Olive trees don’t tolerate slow-draining soil, so be sure the pot has big drainage holes.
 Use a free-draining potting mix (such as a cactus potting soil) and mix in some perlite, bark chips, or gravel to make sure it drains easily.
 We like perlite because it’s so lightweight.